 Association a dependable group BAN

 A coordinator of a BAN may join a group BAN.
-A coordinator sends a group association frame, as described in 5.5.8, which contains BAN identification, coordinator address, beacon interval, superframe order, supported rates, supported FEC, and QoS capability.
+A coordinator sends a group association frame, as described in 5.5.8, which contains BAN identification, coordinator address, beacon interval, superframe duration, supported rates, supported FEC, and QoS capability.

 When receiving a group association frame, a group coordinator assigns a location of active superframe duration of a newly joined BAN and reconfigures group superframe and group allocation map.
 A group coordinator broadcasts group allocation map frame on the group notification slot.
 In the next group beacon interval, a group coordinator broadcasts newly modified group beacon.

-The coordinator requesting an association the group BAN is notified the slot number of starting active superframe duration of the BAN from the received group allocation map frame.
+The coordinator requesting an association the group BAN is notified the slot number of starting active superframe duration of the BAN from the received group allocation map frame or by receiving the group association response frame.
 The coordinator will synchronize to the group BAN from the next group beacon interval.
 The coordinator broadcasts a beacon frame that contains a Beacon Change Notification IE. The nodes in the coordinator’s BAN will calculate the start slot of the next beacon by using the Beacon Offset field of Beacon Change Notification IE and following the beacon from the next beacon interval, which is specified in Beacon Change Notification IE.

 Disassociation a dependable group BAN